Five tips for a trip to Tofino on Vancouver Island in spring

 Flight over the Archipelago Islands of Clayoquot Sound

-If the west coast of Vancouver Iceland is beautiful on the ground, then you will really appreciate this landscape from the air.
-We went out on a seaplane.
-There is nothing more typical for this country.
-Until a few years ago, when the road from Vancouver Island's east coast did not exist, seaplane and boat were the only means of transport linking Tofino and Ucluelet to the outside world.
-And Charles McDiarmid, the owner of the luxurious Wickaninnish Inn, told us, that his father, who had worked here as a doctor, made his medical visits with his own seaplane.
-A world best explored, how the locals do it.
+While Vancouver Island's west coast is beautiful from the ground, you can only truly appreciate this landscape from the air.
+We had a seaplane show us this.
+It couldn't be more typical of the island.
+Until a few years ago, when the road from Vancouver Island's east coast didn't yet exist, seaplanes and boats were the only means of transport.
+These connected Tofino and Ucluelet with the outside world.
+And Charles McDiarmid, the owner of the luxurious Wickaninnish Inn, told us that his father, who had worked here as a doctor, used his own seaplane to visit the sick.
+A different world, best explored the way the locals do it.

 -